vuongducphuong/documentation/content/applications/marketing/sms_marketing/essentials/sms_campaign_settings.rst

 .. image:: sms_campaign_settings/campaigns-page.png
    :align: center
-   :alt: Dasbhoard view of different Campaigns in the Odoo SMS Marketing app, separated by stage.
+   :alt: Dasbhoard view of different Campaigns in the Leansoft SMS Marketing app, separated by stage.

 Campaign templates
 ==================

-Click :guilabel:`Create` to create a new campaign, and Odoo reveals a blank campaign template form to fill out.
+Click :guilabel:`Create` to create a new campaign, and Leansoft reveals a blank campaign template form to fill out.
 Alternatively, select any previously-made campaign in order to duplicate, review, or edit its campaign template form.

 .. image:: sms_campaign_settings/sms-campaign-template.png
    :align: center
-   :alt: View of an SMS campaign template in Odoo SMS marketing.
+   :alt: View of an SMS campaign template in Leansoft SMS marketing.

 With each campaign, the options to :guilabel:`Send New Mailing`, :guilabel:`Send SMS`, :guilabel:`Send Social Post`, and :guilabel:`Push Notifications` are available above the template form.

-Whenever one of those communication options is added to the campaign, Odoo will create a new corresponding tab on the template form, where those types of messages can be reviewed or edited, along with various data sets related to each specific mailing.
+Whenever one of those communication options is added to the campaign, Leansoft will create a new corresponding tab on the template form, where those types of messages can be reviewed or edited, along with various data sets related to each specific mailing.

 At the top of the template, there are various analytical smart buttons.
-When clicked, Odoo reveals in-depth metrics related to that specific topic (e.g. :guilabel:`Engagement`, :guilabel:`Opportunities`, etc.) on a separate page.
+When clicked, Leansoft reveals in-depth metrics related to that specific topic (e.g. :guilabel:`Engagement`, :guilabel:`Opportunities`, etc.) on a separate page.